Escaped fugitives likely still in Navajo or Apache counties

 There is a $10,000 reward for each of them.

-He said there have been no recent sightings nor any recent activity that leads them to believe the Barksdales left the area after escaping guards in Blanding, Utah on Aug.
-26. They were were being transported to Tucson as suspects in the April murder of 72-year-old Tucson resident Frank Bligh.
+U.S. Marshals Service Assistant Chief Deputy for the District of Arizona, Van Bayless, said there have been no recent sightings nor any recent activity that leads them to believe the Barksdales left the area after escaping guards in Blanding, Utah on Aug.
+26. They were being transported to Tucson as suspects in the April murder of 72-year-old Tucson resident Frank Bligh.

 Navajo County Sheriff David Clouse said he and other local law enforcement agencies are working closely with U.S. Marshals Service to find the Barksdales and bring them in as soon as possible and that is why they are spreading the word on all local media outlets and social media.